TRIM: Token Reduction and Inference Modeling for Cost-Effective Language Generation: Cost-Saving Pipeline

 \section{Cost-Saving Pipeline}

 The exploratory research showed the feasibility of the initial idea.
-Now, we cover the development and specification of the approach.
-We propose TRIM (Token Reduction and Inference Modeling pipeline for cost-effective language generation), a pipeline for wrapping the use of generative LLMs (both closed and open) to save costs during output generation through the philosophy of omitting the generation of inferable function words, and reconstructing the full text using a much smaller and optimized language model later on.
-This pipeline can be seen in Figure~\ref{fig:diagram1}.
-It can be defined by the following elements:
+Now, we cover the development and specification of the pipeline.
+We propose TRIM (Token Reduction and Inference Modeling pipeline for cost-effective language generation), a pipeline for wrapping the use of generative LLMs (both closed and open) to save costs during output generation of natural language through the philosophy of omitting the generation of easily-inferable low-informative words.
+Later on, a much smaller and optimized language model handles the reconstruction of the full text.
+The pipeline, also depicted in Figure~\ref{fig:diagram1}, comprises the following elements:

+\textbf{Instruction}: Let $I$ be the instruction where the task of omitting easily-inferable words based on a pre-defined set is explained in detail to the LLM.

-\textbf{Inferable terms}: Let $S$ be a set of words deemed as easily inferable based of the context (i.e. stop words, functions words...).
-This set can be experimentally collected from a corpus using Algorithm~\ref{alg:inferable} proposed earlier.
+\textbf{Easily-Inferable Word Set}: Let $W$ be a set of words with low semantic relevance (i.e. function words, stop words...) deemed as easily-inferable based of the context.
+This set can be experimentally collected from a corpus using Algorithm~\ref{alg:inferable}.

+\textbf{Instruction Prompt}: Let $\mathcal{P}$ be the prompt designed to instruct the LLM in the task of omitting words given $W$ based o the instruction $I$.

-\textbf{Generation model}: Let $M_G$ be the generative LLM model capable of generating a response to a query, omitting terms from $S$.
+\textbf{Generation Model}: Let $M_G$ be the generative LLM model capable of generating a response to a query, omitting words from $W$.
 The response is called \textbf{distilled answer} $A_D$.

-\textbf{Reconstructor model}: Let $M_R$ be an encoder-decoder model fine-tuned to reconstruct truncated output into a full text with regards of the specific set of terms $S$.
+\textbf{Reconstruction Model}: Let $M_R$ be an encoder-decoder model fine-tuned to reconstruct truncated output into full narrative text with regards of the specific set of words $W$.

-\textbf{Instruction Prompt}: Let $\mathcal{P}$ be the prompt designed to instruct the LLM in the task of omitting words given $S$.

-Being $Q$ the query from the user and $A$ the expected answer returned to the user in normal conditions, the pipeline process could be exemplified as:
+Being $Q$ the user query and $A$ the expected answer returned to the user in normal conditions, the pipeline process could be exemplified as: